Excitement, Fun, and Games

 In the Final Four, players will compete in a best 2 of 3 head-to-head series, with each game played to 200 points.
 All standard tournament rules remain in effect.
 The first player to win two games advances, or in the case of the championship match, is declared the 2026 Arizona State Domino Champion

-No. At the start of each match, players shuffle together, draw 7 dominoes, and form a boneyard with the rest.
+No. At the start of each match, players shuffle together, draw NINE dominoes, and form a boneyard with the rest.
 Hands must be played as drawn—no re-draws, even with 4+ doubles.
 The game starts with the lowest double; (Double Blank).
 If none, the lowest domino plays first.

 To ensure accurate scoring throughout the tournament, players will use colored chips to represent their points.
 Each player will receive chips as they score.
 Chips are distributed immediately after a valid scoring call, and must reflect the exact point value earned that turn.